 Also, unlike traditional timeshares, your Disney Vacation Club membership, for most properties, ends on January 31, 2042.
 Membership at Saratoga Springs Resort and Spa will end on January 31, 2054, membership at the Animal Kingdom Villas will end on January 31, 2057, Bay Lake Tower ends in 2060, and Aulani, in Hawaii, ends January 31, 2062.
 Although you are buying a “real-estate interest” and your purchase is actually deeded, your ownership ceases to exist after these dates.

 When you buy into the Disney Vacation Club, you purchase a set number of “vacation points.”
 The minimum number of points that may be bought in your initial purchase, if buying through Disney directly, is currently 160 and the maximum is 2000.

 You only buy these points once — they are then allocated on a yearly basis until the contract’s end.
 For example, if you buy 250 “vacation points” in your initial purchase, you will receive 250 points each year to “spend” on your vacation accommodations.

-When using your DVC points to reserve accommodations, the time of year, the resort chosen and the size of the unit will determine how many points are necessary.
+When using your DVC points to reserve accommodations, the time of year, the resort chosen, and the size of the unit will determine how many points are necessary.
 A two-bedroom unit uses more points than a one-bedroom unit.
-Weekday stays use less points than weekend stays.
+Weekday stays use fewer points than weekend stays.
 Booking a week in a studio at the Old Key West Resort in July will use more points (109) than booking that same size unit during January (80).
 Owners are supplied with easy to understand “point charts” and, with a little planning, points can be stretched a long way.